 Check the pressure drops across the filters (not carbon filter Black Ridge in Home Conceptversion).
-Pressure drop is measured with a manometer connected to measurement outlets.
+Pressure drops are measured with a pressure gauge connected to the measurement outlets.
 The measurement outlets are connected to each side of the filter.

 If the filter has reached its specified final pressure drop, it should be changed.
 The final pressure drop is specified on the filter section decal (filled in when the air handling unit is put into operation).
 Also carry out a visual inspection of the filter for damage and deposits.